cournape/garnumpy/README.txt

     Short story:

         cd platform/scipy; make install

-    will install numpy, scipy and all the dependencies (by default, it will build fftw3, and NETLIB BLAS/LAPACK), if you have a "standard" GNU userland.
-    Then, in a shell:

         source startgarnumpy.sh

-    will set the necessary env variables to use scipy in the current shell.
+    will install numpy, scipy and all the dependencies (by default, it will build NETLIB BLAS/LAPACK), if you have a "standard" GNU userland, and set up your shell to use the garnumpy-installed packages by default.

     Longer story:

     before the above, you should: